MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 We call the collection of an entity's parent, grandparent, great-grandparent, etc the entity's **ancestors**.
 If the entity has no parent, we say it has 0 ancestors.
 If it has just a parent and then grandparent, it would have 2.

+We call the children, and their children, and their children, etc of an entity its **descendants**.

 ### Empty Object and Groups

 Empty Objects and Groups are two methods of "collection" entities together.
 They are similar in most regards, with only a few differences: